 The Department of Zoology is dedicated to upholding and developing good employment practice for women working in science, and has held an Athena Swan Silver Award since 2010, for its initiatives in this area.

 6. Academic Success

 - Additional Funding Support.
-Oxford has a diverse range of additional funding schemes that can utilized to support research, from enabling pilot projects to funding graduate students and research staff.
+Oxford has a diverse range of internal funding schemes to support research, e.g. from pilot projects.

 7. The Next Step

 Research Fellowships provide an amazing opportunity for independent research.
 However, they only provide funding for a certain number of years.
 We provide support and advise how to take your career to the next level.